eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_python_app/includes/publisher.rst

 is detected listening to the topic under which the DataWriter is publishing.
 The :func:`info.current_count_change` detects these changes of DataReaders that are matched to the DataWriter.
-This is a member in the |MatchedStatus-api| structure that allows you to track changes in the status of subscriptions.
+This is a member in the |MatchedStatus-python-api| structure that allows you to track changes in the status of subscriptions.

 .. literalinclude:: /../code/Examples/Python/HelloWorld/HelloWorldPublisher.py
     :language: python